noelbundick/config-analyzer/docs/decision-records/decision-record-rule-types.md

 ## Context and Problem Statement

-There are cases across Azure configurations where the configuration can appear secure but it is not.
-The aim of this application is to develop rules that identify Resources that break certain conditions and notfiy the user
-of the potential issues and fixes.
-This decision record represents the pros and cons of the different ways to scan Azure Resources.
+There are a wide range of issues and challenge when it comes to integrating with VNETs in Azure that may not be immediately apparent to the customer or CSE dev crews.
+This project aims to identify those issues and notify the user of ways to fix the problem.
+This document represents the pros and cons of the different ways to scan Azure Resources and the decision process for evaluating which scenerios to support.

 ## Decision Drivers